Current Research Studies

 Chronic pancreatitis, acute recurring pancreatitis

 What is the goal of this study?

-Abdominal pain is common in children with chronic and acute recurring pancreatitis (CP, ARP), and as they continue into adulthood, the disease progresses with increased pain and greater exposure to opiods.
+Abdominal pain is common in children with pancreatitis and as they continue into adulthood, the disease progresses with increased pain and greater exposure to opioids.
 Despite the relevancy of early pain self-management for childhood pancreatitis, there have been no studies of non-pharmacological pain intervention in this population.
-This study will evaluate a web-based cognitive behavioral pain management program delivered to a cohort of well-phenotyped children with CP/ARP and some community participants to reduce pain, pain-related disability and enhance HRQOL; it wil also identify genetic risk factors and clinical and behavioral phenotypic factors associated with treatment response to enable precision medicine approaches.
+This study will evaluate a web-based cognitive behavioral pain management program delivered to a cohort of well-phenotyped children with pancreatitis and some community participants to reduce pain, pain-related disability and enhance HRQOL; it will also identify genetic risk factors and clinical and behavioral phenotypic factors associated with treatment response to enable precision medicine approaches.

 Who can join the study?

-This study may be a good fit for children who:
+This study may be a good fit for children or teens who: